michiel/docker-compose-splunk-fluentbit/README.md

 ## Shell

-If you want to interact with the containers, run the commands below.
+For a shell on the containers, run the commands below.

     ./script/shell-splunk.sh
     ./script/shell-splunkforwarder.sh
     ./script/shell-fluentbit.sh